$ 965.00 (double occupancy)

 Warsaw is essentially a post-war city with a meticulously reconstructed Old Town.
 The morning sightseeing tour includes the Royal Route and the Old Town with the Royal Castle, St. John’s Cathedral, the Old Town Market Square and the Barbican.
 In the afternoon is offered an optional excursion to the h with the Palace on the Water.
 The evening offers an optional Polish dinner at Restaurant Dawne Smaki.

 We continue through the well forested North Poland into the Masurian Lakeland, a myriad of postglacial lakes representing some of the most beautiful nature in the whole of Poland.
-The afternoon excursion of the Masurian Lakeland takes us to picture-postcard town Mragowo, further to the beautiful Baroque church in Swieta Lipka and to the town of Gizycko, surrounded to all sides by the lakes.
-In the afternoon we check-in at Hotel St. Bruno****, or similar.
+The afternoon excursion of the Masurian Lakeland takes us to the town of Gizycko, surrounded to all sides by the lakes, further to the beautiful Baroque church in Swieta Lipka and to picture-postcard town Mragowo.
+Finally we reach Olsztyn where we check-in at Hotel Przystan****, or similar.

 Like a mini-state all to itself, Gdansk has a unique feel, cultured, wealthy and cosmopolitan, that sets it apart from all other cities in Poland.
 During morning old town walking tour we see Dlugi Targ, or Long Market, St. Mary’s Church, St. Bridget’s Church, Artus Court and Gdansk Town Hall.
 In the afternoon is offered an optional tour of the so-called Tri-City – a conurbation uniting Gdansk with the lively coastal towns of Sopot and Gdynia.
 The tour along the 35 km gulf of Gdansk includes a visit to the famous pier in Sopot and a lovely organ concert at the Oliwa Church.
 In the evening is offered an optional farewell dinner at the prestigious Restaurant Pod Lososiem.